kmchen/tictactoe/README.md

 # Getting started

-1. Once your environment is prepared, open a command prompt (terminal) and type in the following:
+1. Open a command prompt (terminal) and type in the following:

     ```sh
     git clone https://github.com/kmchen/tictactoe